 2. Song playlists

-Here’s a playlist of songs (gone are the days of mix tapes!) that are like prayers, for those times when you just don’t know how to pray:
+Here’s a playlist of songs that are like prayers, for those times when you just don’t know how to pray:

 And the Hope & Courage playlist has some of my favourite worship songs, for those times when you need some spiritual fuel to help you persevere: